intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 [D,D]| [G,,D]| [C,C]|| [A,,C]| [B,,D]| [C,C]|]
 w:C:ii7 V7 I IV6 viio I{% endcapture %}
 {% include abc-example.html number="5" abc=ex5 %}

-**These examples allow you to create a basic framework for diatonic harmonic progressions.
-Use these progressions here to create a flowchart for standard diatonic progressions that includes all diatonic harmonies.
-Note that there are notable exceptions that are commonly used in diatonic harmony, so please discuss these with your instructor to add the missing exceptions.**

 ## Conclusions